 Get a sense of the landscape by scouring Backstage’s TV audition listings.
 From there, you can narrow down opportunities based on your personal attributes, compensation desires, location, and more to find everything from lead to day-player roles.

 You may be wondering, what networks cast often?
 The Disney Channel has launched the careers of many future A-list stars, and because of its wide slate of ensemble shows, casting calls for young actors are posted frequently.
-Casting Director and Backstage Expert Lisa London has overseen casting on hit shows like “The Suite Life of Zack and Cody” and “Hannah Montana,” and she offers tips to ambitious, multi-talented young Backstage readers on how to make the most of a Disney casting call.
+Casting Director Lisa London has overseen casting on hit shows like “The Suite Life of Zack and Cody” and “Hannah Montana,” and she offers tips to ambitious, multi-talented young actors on how to get cast with Disney.
 Among them, she suggests being extra proactive by visiting the Disney Channel casting call page or researching the casting directors of current shows and reaching out to them directly—but be prepared if they follow up!

 There is a very specific hierarchy of television roles for actors, from co-stars to series regulars.
 To break into TV acting, you’ll need to be familiar with the types of roles you may be auditioning for:

 - Series Regular: One of the lead actors of the entire series.

 - Recurring: A role that recurs throughout the series but isn’t necessarily on every episode.

 - Guest Star: An actor who’s usually in only one episode of filming, but is seen throughout the episode in multiple scenes.